Keeping a current backup of your WordPress site is vital. But do you really need to include everything in your backup?

 Having host created directories/files is very common apart from your own files – the GoDaddy /stats/ directory being a prime example.

-What are some examples of things I should exclude?
+What are some examples of things I should exclude from my WordPress backup?

 There are a few things you should consider excluding from your backup file, including: